Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 <div class="info" data-title="note">

 > Your Azure account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [Role Based Access Control Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview), [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator), or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).
 Your account also needs `Microsoft.Resources/deployments/write` permissions at a subscription level to allow deployment of Azure resources.
+>
+> If you have your own personal Azure subscription, you should be good to go.
+If you're using an Azure subscription provided by your company, you may need to contact your IT department to ensure you have the necessary permissions.

 </div>